AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/key-frame-shapes.md

 You can click on the buttons to the right of the sliders to enter values from the keyboard, and when the button is clicked on the wheels can also be used to adjust the value.
-A \[Reset to default value\] softkey is also provided when you click the buttons, or double-clicking the buttons will reset to default value.
+A <Keys.SoftKey>Reset to default value</Keys.SoftKey> softkey is also provided when you click the buttons, or double-clicking the buttons will reset to default value.

 The **Beats per Cycle** control lets you set how the programmed speed will